• スポットタイトル

-Asahara Glass can be said to be the originator of Otaru glass.
-The raw material is recycled raw materials (cullet), and to create colors that blend in with the transparent sea, the colors and materials are selected, washed, and then put into a melting furnace at about 1300℃.
-The "navel" that is attached to cover the glass's blowing hole is cute, and these parts are sometimes picked up as valuables while beachcombing (picking up sea glass on the beach).
-If you pick one up, check to see if there is any writing on the back of the navel.
+Asahara Glass, which can also be called the originator of Otaru Glass.
+Raw materials are recycled raw materials (cullet), and in order to produce colors that blend into the transparent-feeling sea, colors and materials are selected, washed, and put into a melting furnace of approximately 1300°C. The "navel" that is attached in order to plug the glass's blowhole is charming, and in beachcombing (it is picking up sea glass etc. on the beach), there are also times when this part is picked up as a valuable item.
+If you pick it up, let's try to check if characters are entered on the back side of the navel.

 Business Hours